partyka1/vue-material-design-ripple/README.md

 1. You can set ripple color
 2. It doesn't have performance problems
 3. It doesn't require any dependencies
 4. It just works.
-Without headache and without +100kb to your js build
+Without headache or +100kb to your js build
 ## Demo
 https://codesandbox.io/s/vue-template-2f18v?fontsize=14